 Mail coming from ny.acme.com into cc:Mail would appear as though it originated from a cc:Mail post office, i.e., bear a From: address of "user at NEWYORK" instead of "user@ny.acme.com at PMDF".
 To achieve this you need to add additional rewrite rules to your PMDF configuration file.

-To your PMDF configuration file lan.rules
+To your PMDF configuration file lan.rules, add the

 following rewrite rules to the existing rewrite rules for ny.acme.com